The exclusive and most exhaustive research report

 |Countries Covered||US, Canada, Brazil, UK, Germany, France, Netherlands, Ireland, Denmark, Norway, Sweden, Finland & Iceland, Russia & Czech Republic, Poland & Austria, GCC, South Africa, Morocco, China & Hong Kong, Australia & New Zealand, India, Japan, Southeast Asia, and Other Countries|

-The global data center power market size witnessed significant growth with more than 400 new investment and expansion projects in 2019.
+The global data center power market size will reach USD 17.6 billion in 2020 and will grow at a CAGR of 3.2% during 2020-2025.
+The global market witnessed significant growth with more than 400 new investment and expansion projects in 2019.
 With thousands of existing data centers across the globe, service operators and vendors are continuously working to improve the efficiency of the power infrastructure adopted to overcome regulatory and environmental challenges.
 Increasing innovations in server virtualization and the adoption of artificial intelligence-based servers have increased the demand for high-efficiency power and cooling infrastructure.
 To improve the efficiency of IT infrastructure operations in the facilities, the concept of the software-defined data center (SDDC) is gaining wide acceptance.
 The market is moving toward software-defined support infrastructure in the facilities.
-Multiple software vendors in the data center power market are partnering with major infrastructure providers to improve the efficiency of facilities using software-defined practices.
-The need for DCIM solution is witnessing growth due to the increasing number of facilities with high energy consumption and carbon emissions.
+Multiple software vendors in the market are partnering with major infrastructure providers to improve the efficiency of facilities using software-defined practices.
+The need for DCIM solution is witnessing growth due to the increasing number of data centers with high energy consumption and carbon emissions.
 Developing countries are identifying the potential benefit of using software solutions to monitor and automate new facilities.
 Hence, the increasing collaboration to improve capacity utilization through end-to-end automation of power infrastructure is driving the data center power market.

 Vendors are offering multiple UPS systems with a capacity of <=500 kVA.
 These systems are mostly adopted at the rack level with high implementation among small and medium-sized facilities.
 The growth of <=500 kVA UPS systems will be higher among prefabricated operators than traditional brick-and-mortar facilities.
 There are multiple facilities expansions with less than 1 MW capacity, which are adopting UPS systems with a capacity of less than 500 kVA.
 Hyperscale in-row/in-rack power solutions also contribute to the growth of the market.